edheltzel/flightdeck-esbuild/README.md

 ## [🥱 TL;DR](#tldr)

-An starter project for Eleventy with an opinionated workflow – Keeping Eleventy in control of the entire development and build processes.
+#### A starter project or boilerplate for Eleventy with an opinionated workflow

+The key concept here is to keep Eleventy in control of the entire development and build processes.

 ```shell
     gh repo clone edheltzel/flightdeck flightdeck && cd flightdeck && bun install && bun start